nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Deleting a person : `delete`
+### Deleting people : `delete`

-Deletes the specified person from the address book.
+Deletes the specified people from the address book.

-Format: `delete INDEX`
+Format: `delete INDEX [MORE_INDICES]`

-* Deletes the person at the specified `INDEX`.
+* Deletes the person at the specified `INDICES`.
-* The index refers to the index number shown in the displayed person list.
+* The indices refer to the index numbers shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The indices **must be positive integer** 1, 2, 3, …​

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `list` followed by `delete 2 3 4 5` deletes the 2nd, 3rd, 4th and 5th people in the address book.

 ### Clearing all entries : `clear`